Marketing and AI: When Chatbots Improve Your Brand Image

 Artificial intelligence improves and learns over the course of time through different conversations, which can just as well be a good thing as a bad one.
 Indeed, this aspect is a double-edged sword.
 In some cases, the algorithm can be influenced by poor conversations, which can take a completely negative turn.

 This was a scenario that happened at Microsoft in 2016, with its artificial intelligence bot Tay.
-It all went south not long after its launch, and at the end of the day, she started mentioning things of a racist and misogynist stand point.
-This of course created a pitiable image of the Microsoft brand and the bot was swiftly taken offline.
+It all went south not long after its launch.
+She started mentioning things from a racist and misogynist standpoint.
+Microsoft and the bot were swiftly taken offline after the incident had created a pitiable image of the brand.

 This example speaks volumes of just how artificial intelligence can turn if inadequately controlled.